YouKnow-sys/obscure-hvp/README.md

   obscure-hvp create "path-to-hvp" "path-to-extracted-files-folder"
   ```
   remember for faster import you can just leave the files that you want to change in `path-to-extracted-files-folder`.

+### Notes
+- for **quick hvp extraction** without the need of opening terminal just drag and drop a single hvp file inside the tool executable.
+- for **quick hvp packing** without the need of opening terminal just drag and drop a both the original hvp file and the extracted folder inside the tool executable.